mayurbijarniya/momento-frontend/README.md

 ## Overview

-Momento is a responsive social network that supports anonymous browsing, role-based access (USER, ADMIN), rich posting, reviews, messaging, and an AI assistant.
+Momento is a responsive social network that supports anonymous browsing, role-based access (USER, ADMIN), rich posting, and reviews.
 This repository contains the client-side application powered by the Next.js App Router and React Query.

 ## Tech Stack